pachyderm/docs-content/latest/build-dags/tutorials/multi-ml/_index.md

 ---
 # metadata #
 title: Multi-Pipeline DAG
-description: Learn how to build a scalable inference pipeline.
+description: Learn how to build a DAG with multiple pipelines.
 date:
 # taxonomy #
 tags: ["integrations", "automl", "mljar"]